nive024/Scrabble/README.md

 * When placing letters that add onto a word, the program doesn't count that as a valid play as the additional letters are not always a word themselves.
 * There are currently an infinite number of each letter.
 The program needs to have a set amount of each letter matching that of the real game.
 * There are no multiplier tiles on the board.
+* checkLetters method does not work as intended when there are duplicate letter in the ArrayList.

 <!-- Roadmap Ahead -->
 ## Roadmap Ahead